Tribeca, be damned…

 Eamonn Duffin is a local writer, Tyrone native and long term resident of Belfast.
 A recent graduate of the QUB Creative Writing MA, his work is soon to be featured in Belfast’s newest literary adventure, The Belfast Review.

-The Irish News of May 21st reports that The Cathedral Quarter Trust (CQT) has “formally objected to Castlebrook Investments’ bid to renew four applications for its stalled development, and urged others to do likewise,” saying it believes that Castlebrook “has no intention of beginning work.”
+The Irish News of May 21st reports that The Cathedral Quarter Trust (CQT) has “formally objected to Castlebrooke Investments’ bid to renew four applications for its stalled development, and urged others to do likewise,” saying it believes that Castlebrooke “has no intention of beginning work.”

 Good.